Ekaterina Alexandrova: 2018: Maiden WTA Tour final

 Alexandrova enjoyed a breakthrough season on the WTA Tour in 2018.

 At the Australian Open, she was beaten by fellow hard hitting Madison Keys in the second round, winning just one game in the process.

 After some mediocre results, Alexandrova fell out of the top 100.
 However, she managed to make the semifinals of 100k events, the Empire Slovak Open and Ilkley Trophy.
 Alongside a run to the final of the 100k event, the Hungarian Pro Ladies Open, she returned to the top 100.

 In September, she reached her first WTA Tour quarterfinal at the Korea Open, clinching her first top-10 victory over world No. 10, Jeļena Ostapenko, in straight sets.
-The following month, Alexandrova made an astonishing run at another WTA International tournament, the Linz Open, qualifying for the main draw and reaching her first WTA final.
-Sailing through the qualifying rounds with the loss of just four games, Alexandrova defeated compatriot Anastasia Pavlyuchenkova in straight sets to reach her first WTA semifinal.
+The following month, Alexandrova made an astonishing run at another WTA International tournament, the Linz Open, qualifying for the main draw and reaching her first tour final.
+Sailing through the qualifying rounds with the loss of just four games, Alexandrova defeated compatriot Anastasia Pavlyuchenkova in straight sets to reach her first tour semifinal.
 There, she recovered from a bagel in the first set and defeated former top-10 player Andrea Petkovic.
 In the final, she lost to Camila Giorgi in straight sets, but nonetheless returned to the top 100.

-She ended the season by tradition at Limoges, winning the title for the second time in her career, after beating Evgeniya Rodina in straight sets.
-This victory solidified her place in the top 100, finding herself at World No. 73 after the tournament.
+She ended the season by tradition at Limoges, winning the title for the second time in her career beating Evgeniya Rodina in straight sets.
+This victory solidified her place in the top 100, finding herself at world No. 73 after the tournament.